4commerce-technologies-AG/midi-smtp-server/cookbook/recipe-slack/README.md

 ##### SLACK_GW_HOSTS="127.0.0.1"

-The ip-adress(es) the mail gateway is listen on.
+The ip-address(es) the mail gateway is listen on.

 ##### SLACK_GW_MAX_PROCESSINGS="4"

-The number of simultaniously processes.
+The number of simultaneously processes.

 ##### SLACK_GW_DEBUG="1"